snapbug/js_docker_repro/README.md

 when building the `_layer` rule, `$(NODE_PATH)` evaluates to `external/nodejs_darwin_amd64/bin/nodejs/bin/node`, whereas the `_image` rule
 it evaluates to `external/nodejs_linux_amd64/bin/nodejs/bin/node`.
-This makes sense, because I'm on a macbook.
+This makes sense, because I'm on a macbook, and `container_image` transitions to this platform.